Key Concepts

 volume

-The total value of assets traded for all of an algorithm's transactions.
+The total value of assets traded for all of an algorithm's transactions during the trading period.

 win rate